 LOOK OUT THIS ANOTHER EXAMPLE.

-In the above pic, you can see a bullish Marubozu formation.
-If you see the price did go up after the bullish Marubozu formation.
-But it went down and you can see that it had broken the low of the bullish Marubozu. that should be your stoploss.
+In the above pic, you can see a bullish marubuzo formation.
+If you see the price did go up after the bullish marubuzo formation.
+But it went down and you can clearly see that it had broken the low of the bullish marubuzo. that should be your stoploss.

 Bullish Marubozu Example